ollywhaites/football-stats-vis/README.md

 ## Conclusion

-All the above methods have the place and have been shown to effective convey similar yet different messages about a players quality and playstyle.
-Although some have clear advantages, a more balanced approach of technical scouting should utilise all these methods and more to extract as much meaning out of the statistics as possible.
+All the above methods have their place and have been shown to effectively convey similar yet different messages about a players quality and playstyle.
+Although some have clear advantages and disadvantages, a more balanced approach of technical scouting should utilise all these methods and more to extract as much meaning out of the statistics and data as possible.